-Business continuity risk is the risk of an unexpected interruption of the business due to inaccessibility to key systems, loss of key staff, or inaccessibility to the head office building.
+Business continuity risk is the risk of an unexpected business disruption or stoppage due to events such as natural disasters, pandemics, telecommunication failures, or a major failure in one or more of our own systems.
 The Company has a formal business continuity plan, with regular testing of recovery plans.